 - Wages you lost due to missing days at work to heal from your injuries

 - Reduced earning ability due to the accident (this can be temporary or permanent)

 These damages are financial losses that can be documented with medical records, timecards, pay stubs, receipts, invoices, statements, or other written documentation.

 You Could Also Collect Damages for Your Pain and Suffering

 Subjective damages, called non-economic damages, can be harder to prove.
 Because, there is no dollar amount for them.
 Still, they have affected your everyday life greatly.
 Which means you should be compensated for them.
 These can include:

 - Loss of life enjoyment

 After suffering the physical and emotional trauma of a dog bite attack, you need time to recover and focus on getting better.
-Taking legal action against the animal’s owner may feel like an extra weight, but it doesn’t have to.
-Our lawyer who handles dog bite injury cases in South Carolina can manage the entire case for you while you focus on yourself.
+Taking legal action against the animal’s owner may feel like an extra weight.
+But it doesn’t have to.
+Our lawyer who handles dog bite injury cases in South Carolina can manage the entire case for you.
+All while you focus on yourself.
 We will protect your rights and do the following in your case:

 - Investigate the dog bite injury/attack